 And take heart – we’ve helped many other homeowners in and around Brighton to obtain the consent they needed to make a beautiful living space out of their loft conversion.

-Do Not Let The Thought Of Planning Permission Stop You Realising Your Dream.
+Don't Let The Thought Of Planning Permission Stop You

 The simple fact is that most loft conversions do not require planning permission.
 For those that do, the process is much less arduous than you may have heard – and with a thoughtful, considered design by a team of experts who understand the local area, your chances of success are greatly increased.